Utah Attorney for a Driver’s License Division (DLD) Hearing

 In many cases, when someone is arrested for a DUI in Utah, the police will impound their vehicle.
 Vehicles cannot simply be left along the side of the road, and the police will not allow a possibly drunk driver to drive the vehicle home.
 So, vehicles tend to be impounded after a DUI arrest.
 Getting a vehicle back does not actually require a DLD hearing.
 However, the outcome of a DLD hearing could affect the fees you must pay to get your car released.

 To get your vehicle released after a DUI, you must have a legal photo I.D. ready that proves you to be the registered owner.
+Since most people’s most common form of legal identification is their driver’s license, and driver’s licenses are confiscated upon arrest for a suspected DUI, this could prove difficult.
+Fortunately, our lawyers can work with police and other entities to help you get photo identification to request the return of your impounded vehicle.
 You must also have a copy of the TC-540 Vehicle Impound Report.
 This will be provided to you by the officer who arrested you.
 This report must show that the vehicle is properly registered before it is released.
 If it is not registered, you will have to register the vehicle and pay any associated fees before getting your vehicle back.
 Finally, you will need to pay an administrative fee.

 At your DLD hearing, the hearing officer will determine if your license will be suspended or revoked.
 If your license is not suspended or revoked for whatever reason, you can get the administrative fee refunded to you.
 You will need to bring a letter from the driver’s license division stating that your license is not suspended or revoked and you must submit that letter within 180 days of the letter being issued to you.
 Our Utah attorney for driver’s license division hearings can help you through this process and avoid paying extra fees.